chuntonggao/410-assignments/assignment-1/exercise-5/answer.md

 </pre>

 ### explanation
 Every `SHAPE` must start with either `"Circle"` or `"Triangle"`.
-What should come after `"Circle"` is different from what should come after "Triangle", so we need to have two cases.
+What should come after `"Circle"` is different from what should come after `"Triangle"`, so we need to have two cases.

 ## 4
 ### original